IEEE-UCR/IEEE-3D-Prints/README.txt

 Supports are not as optimized but are necessary for good prints.

+*How to prepare a profile*
+The profiles by default are generally "unconfigured".
+They are just left over from what the previous print had.

+So, there are a few things that you need to do before you prepare for prints.

+(1) Choose whether you want a raft or not (Warp reduce should *always* be printed with a raft to reduce warp.) ...
+The doRaft variable is set to "false" if you do not want a raft and "true" if you do want a raft.

+(2) Choose which filament you want to print with...
+You only need to copy the filament diameter and Feed Stock Ratio into the profile from your respective filament name.
+Do this for each extruder (because nobody really knows which one we actually use... ... ...).

+(3) (optional) Turn Supports on or off.
+Use the doSupport variable for this.
+It works the same way as the doRaft variable.

 * Contact *
 For further questions, you may contact Brandon.  blu006 at ucr dot edu.